⏪

 Solution

 Given mv file which is a compiled move code.
-Trying to find disassembler or decompiler for given file i found this repository.
+Trying to find disassembler or decompiler for given file i found this .
 The repository name has the same name with the challenge, so i tried to use the the released binary from the repository to decompile the mv file.

 ./revela-aarch64-apple-darwin -b source.mv